-Please click the image to the left to launch the film.
+Please click the image to the left or the link above to launch the film.
 Students must log in through the Motlow HUB to access the content.

 The Lodge.
 This is a story about the first-of-its kind LGBTQ retirement community.
 Fountaingrove Lodge in Santa Rosa, California, is the nation’s first state-licensed continuing care retirement community (CCRC) that’s specifically for LGBTQ+ seniors and their straight allies.
 Today approximately 100 residents from all over the United States live at The Lodge.
 The average age is 75; the oldest person is 97.
 It offers a continuum of care from independent living to failing health.
 Filmmakers Pam Walton, 75, and Ruth Carranza, 70, are best qualified to make this film because we have unique access to it – we’ve been living at The Lodge since December 2017.
 We’ve come to know and have gained the trust of the people who live here.
 The Lodge looks inside this unique experiment in gay/straight living to show us the daily lives, hopes, and fears of people in their 70’s, 80’s, and 90’s.
 What you discover will surprise you.